Marcello Costa: Medical research career

-Upon graduating in 1967, Costa completed compulsory military service as medical officer, then he began lecturing at the University of Turin.
+Upon graduating in 1967, Costa completed compulsory military service as a medical officer, and then he began lecturing at the University of Turin.
 The following year, he became a Medical Registrar and general practitioner in Italy.

-In 1970 he and his newlywed wife Daniela migrated from Italy to Australia.
+In 1970, he and his newlywed wife Daniela migrated from Italy to Australia.
 Initially he worked as a Postdoctoral Fellow in zoology under Professor Geoffrey Burnstock at the University of Melbourne (1970–1973).
-In 1973 he also worked as a research fellow at the University of Helsinki in Finland, and then at the University of Turin.
+In 1973, he also worked as a research fellow at the University of Helsinki in Finland, and then at the University of Turin.

-In 1975 he moved back to Australia, as a lecturer in Human Physiology at Flinders University.

-The discipline of neuroscience was new at the time, and he became a foundation lecturer in the field at the Flinders Medical School (now called the College of Medicine and Public Health).

-In 1986 Flinders University recognized his service by creating a personal chair in Neurophysiology, and in 2013 he was appointed the Matthew Flinders Distinguished Professor in the College of Medicine and Public Health, and Professor of Neurophysiology.
+In 1975, he moved back to Australia as a lecturer in Human Physiology at Flinders University.
+The discipline of Neuroscience was new at the time, and he became a foundation lecturer in the field at the Flinders Medical School (now called the College of Medicine and Public Health).
+In 1986 Flinders University recognized his service by creating a personal chair in Neurophysiology, and in 2013, he was appointed the Matthew Flinders Distinguished Professor in the College of Medicine and Public Health, and Professor of Neurophysiology.

-His research focuses on the nervous system, specifically how it interacts with the gut to control it, and he has authored or co-authored more than 250 works on that subject, 72 review articles and chapters, and written two books.
+His research focused on the nervous system, specifically how it interacts with the gut to control it, and he authored or co-authored more than 250 academic works on that subject, 72 review articles and book chapters, and four books.
 He also made what Flinders University describes as "a range of landmark discoveries about the role of neurons in driving the activity of the gut, and in recognising that a person's neurological system shapes their thoughts, culture, intellectual capacity, emotions and our bodily functions".

 Costa's application of a systematic approach to new methods has made the neuronal structure of the enteric nervous system one of the best understood parts of the nervous system in mammals.
-Observations in this system have also guided understanding the function of neurons in the central nervous system.
+Observations in this system have also guided the understanding of the function of neurons in the central nervous system.
 The studies he conducted into neuronal reflexes that enable intestinal motility and the neurotransmitters that are involved led to the discovery of excitatory and inhibitory neurotransmitters.

 In 1983, Costa and John Furness organized the first meeting of the global leaders in the new field of enteric Neuroscience, which was held in Adelaide.
-In 2014 Costa collaborated with younger colleagues to organize a second such symposium in 2014 named "The enteric nervous system: 30 years later".
+In 2014, Costa collaborated with younger colleagues to organize a second such global symposium named "The enteric nervous system: 30 years later".

 He was a founder of the Australian Neuroscience Society, and he served as its president in 1994–1995.
-In 2003 he founded the South Australian Neuroscience Institute (SANI) in association with neuroscience colleagues and the SA Government, representing the three SA Universities; he served as its co-chair from 2003 to 2010.
+In 2003 he founded the South Australian Neuroscience Institute (SANI) in association with Neuroscience colleagues and the SA Government, representing the three SA Universities; he served as its co-chair from 2003 to 2010.

 Community engagement

-In addition to his formal academic roles, Costa has promoted science-based medicine, philosophy of science and educating the general public, especially concerning neuroscience.
+In addition to his formal academic roles, Costa promoted science-based medicine, philosophy of science and educating the general public, especially concerning neuroscience.